MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 Overview
 ========

-An overview of the distributed control system is presented in :numref:`my-figure`.
+An overview of the distributed control system is presented in :numref:`EAESS_my-figure`.
 The Myorobotics system consists of the PC (UBUNTU 12.04 LTS) application ‘Caliper’ including the ‘MYODE’ plug-in that communicates with the Myorobot via a USB 2.0 interface.
 The USBFlexRay board establishes the link between the FlexRay bus (the main Myorobotics communication system) and the PC.

-.. _my-figure:
+.. _EAESS_my-figure:
 .. figure:: /Electronics/img/systemOverviewECU.png
    :align: center